Instead of the traditional artist statement/bio I’ve made a little timeline and included links to interviews. Enjoy!

 - 2010: BFA from UCO, printmaking emphasis.

 - 2018: Currently being authentic.
 I have a passion for creating custom affordable art.
 I believe in making fine art accessible & incorporating it into everyday life.
-I will continue to show my work in gallery settings, but I’m leaning toward more non-traditional spaces.
-I want the person in the coffee shop, restaurant or office to see my work (and prices) and know that art is not out of reach for them.
+I continue to show my work in gallery settings, but I’m leaning toward more non-traditional spaces.
+I want the person in the coffee shop, restaurant or office to see my work (& prices) and know that art is not out of reach.
 Whether it’s a piece on the wall, something you set your drink or snacks on, or something you wear around your neck, I want you to feel like making art a part of your life is easy.
 I live for custom commissions!
 There are no stupid questions or requests, so please ask away.